Karthik-Ram-S/InfoBot-SCTCE/README.md

 # InfoBot - SCTCE

+Welcome to InfoBot - SCTCE, your virtual assistant for Sree Chitra Thirunal College of Engineering (SCTCE), Thiruvananthapuram.

 ## Overview

-InfoBot - SCTCE is designed to provide information and assistance related to SCTCE, including departments, faculty, courses, and other quries.
-It aims to enhance accessibility to campus-related information through a user-friendly chatbot interface.
+InfoBot - SCTCE is a chatbot built using WatsonX assistance, designed to provide information and assistance related to SCTCE, including departments, faculty, courses, and upcoming events.
+It aims to enhance accessibility to campus-related information through a user-friendly interface.

 ## Access InfoBot - SCTCE